 The 89th Regular Legislative Session convened on January 14, 2025, and concluded on June 2, 2025.
 The Texas Legislature meets in regular session in odd numbered years for 140 days.
 When the Texas Legislature is not in session, the Governor of Texas (the "Governor") may call one or more special sessions, at the Governor's discretion, each lasting no more than 30 days, and for which the Governor sets the agenda.
 During this time, the Texas Legislature may enact laws that materially change current law as it relates to the District.
-On August 15, 2025, the Governor called the second Special Session to begin on August 15, 2025.
+On August 15, 2025, the Governor called the Second Special Session to begin on August 15, 2025, which concluded on September 3, 2025.
 The District can make no representation regarding any actions the Texas Legislature may take or the effect of such actions.